 In terms of best value, we found that the Iams ProActive Health Kitten Dry Food provides the best balance between quality ingredients and affordability.
 As a bonus, the shape of this kibble also keeps your kitten’s teeth squeaky clean!

-We hope that our reviews have made it easier for you to navigate all the choices out there.
+We hope that our reviews have made it easier for you to navigate all the choices out there and helped you pick a top rated kitten food.
 When it comes to deciding what to feed your new kitten, you can be confident that any of our recommendations will help them grow up strong and healthy.

-- 1. Purina Kitten Chow Nurture Dry Food — Best Overall
+- 1. Purina Kitten Chow Nurture Dry Kitten Food — Best Overall

 - 2. Iams ProActive Health Kitten Dry Food — Best Value